-Africa is growing in number of airports as the continent awakens to engage in international travel.
-Air transport has dramatically increased in the continent over the past 10 years and this has led to upgrade and improvements in the number of existing international airports as well as construction of new ones.
+The number of airports in Africa is growing in number as the continent awakens to engage in international travel.
+Air transport has dramatically increased in the continent over the past 10 years and this has led to upgrade and improvements in the number of existing international airports as well as the construction of new ones.
 In the past, most African countries have one, two or three international airports but that number is gradually beginning to increase in recent times.
 There are a number of African Airports that are worth mentioning when you consider the top 10 best Airports in Africa.

 Here are The Best International Airports in Africa